Thinking of Becoming a Wildlife Rehabilitator?

 Although having a college or university degree is not mandatory in most cases to become a rehabilitator, we encourage you to study fields such as wildlife biology, ecology, wildlife conservation and veterinary science.
 These fields will provide you with essential skills and knowledge about an animal’s natural history, husbandry and dietary needs, as well as humane solutions to human-wildlife conflicts.

-The Minimum Standards for Wildlife Rehabilitation document jointly published by IWRC and NWRA is a must-read.
+Standards for Wildlife Rehabilitation jointly published by IWRC and NWRA is a must-read.
 It is based on accepted norms in biology, medicine, behavior, natural history, and of course, wildlife rehabilitation.
-It includes the wildlife rehabilitator’s code of conduct, as well as provides useful information on appropriate cage sizes, disinfectants, and cage furniture while caring for wildlife undergoing rehabilitation.
+It includes the wildlife rehabilitator’s code of conduct, critical animal welfare considerations, as well as provides useful information on appropriate cage sizes, disinfectants, and cage furniture while caring for wildlife undergoing rehabilitation.
 This publication can be purchased from our online store here.

 Every country has its own laws pertaining to wildlife care, welfare and wildlife in captivity so it is important to consult with your local fisheries and wildlife officer or conservation officer.